 Energy Saving at Data Centers

-NTT Communications offers data centers with power usage effectiveness (PUE)* of less than 1.2, and NTT COMWARE CORPORATION offers data centers with PUE of less than 1.1, which are at the world's highest level for energy efficiency.
+NTT Communications offers data centers with power usage effectiveness (PUE)*1 of less than 1.2, and NTT COMWARE CORPORATION offers data centers with PUE of less than 1.1, which are at the world's highest level for energy efficiency.
 We are striving to enhance PUE for our other data centers as well by introducing five-star equipment with the highest level of energy efficiency in accordance with the NTT Group Energy Efficiency Guidelines.
-NTT FACILITIES has been advancing the development of higher efficiency technologies for electrical power units and air-conditioning systems to reduce energy consumption at NTT Group communications buildings and data centers as well as central data center air-conditioning control systems for data centers.
+In addition, NTT FACILITIES has been developing higher-efficiency technologies for electrical power units and air-conditioning systems to reduce energy consumption at NTT Group communications buildings and data centers as well as central data center air-conditioning control systems for data centers.
 Furthermore, we began introducing high-voltage direct current (HVDC) rectifiers*2 at NTT Group communications buildings and data centers in the fiscal year ended March 31, 2015, to reduce energy consumption at these facilities.
 As of March 31, 2017, these rectifiers had been installed at approximately 400 facilities, contributing to improved energy efficiency and reduced costs for NTT Group as a whole.
 Going forward, NTT Group will promote the introduction of HVDC rectifiers in order to realize energy savings throughout the ICT field.

 We are also operating some data centers using renewable energy and have installed a 5 kW solar power generation system at NTT East's Komagome Data Center.
 Solar power systems have also been set up at NTT East's Chiba Data Center; NTT West's Osaka Data Center; NTT Communications' Tokyo No. 2, No. 4, and No. 5 data centers; and the Takamatsu No. 2 Data Center in an effort to promote energy savings at these facilities.